 The old saying “Hell hath no fury like a woman scorned” has never been more relevant than with this new film set in France during WW2.

 Marie DuJardin (Nina Bergman) is a Nazi sympathiser travelling with her Nazi lover, Colonel Von Bruckner (Daniel Bernhardt) when the pair are suddenly ambushed by the French Resistance.
 Whilst Von Bruckner escapes from the car, Marie shows more of her character as it turns out that the ambush was well orchestrated by herself.
 Inside the car is a small horde of Nazi gold that both Marie and Von Bruckner are aiming to keep.
-For Marie, it is for the resistance but Von Bruckner is eyeing it for his gain.
+For Marie, it is for the resistance but Von Bruckner is eyeing it for his own personal gain.

 The resistance is shot down as Von Bruckner returns and the film then switches to Marie’s descent from her previous comforts as Von Bruckner’s lover to a national traitor.
 A victim of Collaboration horizontale, where women who were seen as Nazi collaborators had their hair shaven off and swastikas placed on their foreheads, we then see Marie with a small group of American Soldiers who claim to have liberated her in return for the Nazi gold she claims she buried in a cemetery.